-Following the building’s refurbishment of the whole building, the basement areas had been subjected to water ingress into teaching areas and computer rooms despite a waterproof system being recently installed.
+Following an extensive refurbishment of the whole building, the basement areas had suffered considerable water ingress into teaching areas and computer rooms, despite a newly installed waterproof system being in place.
+Our expert Building Surveying services were required to investigate the issue, specify a solution, and manage the works to successful completion.

 London School of Economics